Kurdish immigration into Syria: French mandate era (1920–1946)

 Maurice Abadie, a French general and overseer of the French occupation of Syria, noticed that Kurds were beginning to migrate west of the Euphrates, particularly to northern Syria.
-The Kurds who settled there lived alongside Turks, Syrians, Turkmen, Christians and Arabs, and adopted several customs from their new neighbours.
+The Kurds who settled there lived alongside Turks, Christian Arabs and Assyrians, and Muslim Arabs, and adopted several customs from their new neighbours.

 In the 1920s, the military situation in southeastern Turkey deteriorated.
 Between February and March 1925, the Kurdish cleric Sheikh Said led a rebellion in the northern parts of Diyarbakır Province and conquered large swaths of southeastern Turkey, besieging the city of Diyarbakır.
 The rebellion forced tens of thousands of Kurds to flee their homes in the mountains of Turkey and cross into Syria.
 This rebellion was one of the first in a long series of rebellions and conflicts between the Kurdish population and Kemalist authorities.

-The French Mandate authorities encouraged this Kurdish immigration and granted them considerable rights, including Syrian citizenship, in its bigger minority autonomy campaign as part of a divide and rule strategy.
+The French Mandate authorities encouraged this Kurdish immigration and granted them considerable rights, including Syrian citizenship, aiming to develop minority autonomies as part of a divide and rule strategy.
 This favorable policy towards Kurdish immigration into Syria was part of the a plan executed by French officer Pierre Terrier (and became known as the Terrier Plan) aiming at creating majority/minority rifts in Syria.
 The Terrier Plan shaped what is known as the Kurdish policy by mandatory authorities.
-This plan also used the new immigrants in its "sedentarization" (or pacification) project aiming at reclaiming large swathes of land to make the mandate financially more profitable for the French.
+This plan also used the new immigrants in its "sedentarization" (or pacification) project aiming at claiming large swathes of land to make the mandate financially more profitable for the French.